-Bridal Veil Falls is a beautiful Provincial Park in the Fraser Valley about 16 km East of Chilliwack.
-It’s a day-use park with an attractive picnic area and an impressive 60 metre high waterfall.
+Bridal Veil Falls is a beautiful day-use provincial park in the Fraser Valley with an attractive picnic area and an impressive 60-metre-high waterfall.

 PARK REOPENS AS OF MAY 14TH